 One by one as your friends get into relationships, get married, and even begin to buy homes and start families – the pressure to settle down begins.
 And like musical chairs, you may find yourself scrambling to just pick someone and settle down…

-Even if there may be multiple deal breakers in your Christian relationship.
+Even if there may be multiple relationship deal breakers.

 He may be a good man (in the world’s eyes) – he may be kind, attractive, hard-working, and a family man.
 He may be everything you want in a man, but if he does not believe in Christ as his Lord and Savior…

 That means he’s not ‘The One’ for you!!

 Why?
 Because from the start you will be unequally yoked.
 When you are trying to honor the Lord in dating and marriage, he will feel no need to do the same.